-I’m frustrated with the lack of awareness that the K-12 predominant system of requiring compliance and not allowing for self-direction does not help our children become independent thinkers and doers.
+I’m frustrated with the lack of awareness that the K-12 system which typically requires compliance rather than self-direction does not help our children become independent thinkers and doers.

 The predominant cultural belief that raising children to get into college is the ultimate goal in life.
 There are options and alternatives to college.
 College is just a small part of life.